2026 ACPNJ Scientific Meeting

 OVERVIEW:

-The 2025 ACPNJ Scientific Meeting aims to equip internal medicine physicians and other healthcare professionals with the latest information on current health topics.
-Key areas of focus will include Updates and Challenges in Diabetes, Menopause and Testosterone Replacement Controversies, Pre-Operative Assessments, and Hospital at Home Programs.
+The 2026 ACPNJ Scientific Meeting aims to equip internal medicine physicians and other healthcare professionals with the latest information on current health topics.
 Through a blend of lectures, case presentations, and interactive discussions, attendees will enhance their ability to improve care for their patients, families, and healthcare teams.

 TARGET AUDIENCE: